C++ Code Hygiene

 Your Rights End Where Mine Begin

-Template specializations must reside in the same header file that defines the template or at least one type for which template is specialized.
+Template specializations should reside in the same header file that defines the template or at least one of the types for which the template is specialized.

 Therefore, as a library author, you should only specialize templates defined within the same library, or specialize third-party templates for types you have defined.
 Avoid specializing third-party templates for types defined in other libraries.